Summary

 g++ --version

 You can use whatever decent text editor that suits your fancy to write code in C++.
-The lab computers include a recent version of CLion for programming, code management, debugging and related things.
-But the more hardcore terminal users can also find a recent version of vim installed.
+The lab computers include a recent version of CLion for programming, code management, debugging, and related things.
+However, the more hardcore terminal users can also find a recent version of vim/neovim installed.

 I assume that you know how to work on the command line interface (CLI, a.k.a. the terminal) in Linux / UNIX-like systems!
 In case you have trouble with that you can find plenty of information online.